Shuffle/Shuffle-docs/docs/configuration.md

 ### Servers
 When setting up Shuffle for production, we always recommend using a minimum of two servers (VMs).
 This is because you don't want your executions to clog the webserver, which again clogs the executions (orborus).
 You can put Orborus on multiple servers with different environments to ensure better availability, or [talk to us about Kubernetes/Swarm](https://shuffler.io/contact)

+**Orborus**
+Runs all workflows - CPU heavy.
+If you do a lot of file transfers or memory analysis, make sure to add RAM accordingly.
+- Services: Orborus, Worker, Apps
+- CPU: 4vCPU
+- RAM: 4Gb
+- Disk: 10Gb (SSD)

 **Webserver**
 The webserver is where your users and our API is.
 It is RAM heavy as we're doing A LOT of caching to ensure scalability.
 - Services: Frontend, Backend, Database